nyxisnyx/cogip/README.md

 # My Awesome Project Documentation

 ## Introduction
-Welcome to my awesome project!
+Welcome to our awesome project!
 This documentation provides an overview of the project, its components, and how to use it.

 ## Table of Contents
-- Installation
 - Usage
 - Configuration
 - API Endpoints
+- Common Errors
 - Contributing
 - License

-## Installation
-To get started, follow these steps:
-1. Clone the repository: `git clone https://github.com/yourusername/awesome-project.git`
-2. Install dependencies: `npm install`
-3. Run the project: `npm start`

 ## Usage
 Describe how users can use your project.
 Include examples, screenshots, or code snippets.